essif-lab/framework/docs/terms/concept.md

 * %%Scope|scope%% is related in several ways.
 First, there is (precisely, or at most one) Scope that governs the definition/specification of the Concept.
 Second, there may be (any number of) Scopes that use the Concept, i.e. within which Terms are defined that refer to the Concept

 * %%Mental(or Conceptual) Model|pattern%% is a collection of concepts, relations between such concepts, and constraint rules that (elements of) such concepts and relations must satisfy.
 Such [models](https://en.wikipedia.org/wiki/Conceptual_model) are used to help people know, understand, or simulate a subject the model represents.

-### Background
-The %%terminology pattern|pattern-terminology%% provides an overview of how this concept fits in with related concepts.

 ### Domains
 <!--In which general knowledge ecosystems or mental model families does this concepty a role?-->